 - Spadefoot Toad Abode - A threatened species in Massachusetts, the Eastern Spadefoot Toad has found an ideal home in the sandy soils of Cape Cod.
 And from April through October, whenever an abundance of rain spurs toads into a hopping (and breeding) frenzy, roads in the Cape Cod National Seashore are closed to protect the toads from being squashed by moving vehicles.

 - Super-Creative Recycling in a Coastal Town - In 1922, a mechanical engineer named Elis F. Stenman began building his summer home in Rockport out of newspaper.
+It still stands today and is open to visitors for a small fee.

 Explore Some Firsts (and Other Bits of Coastal History) First Hand!